danjulio/gcore_galagino/README.md

 been remade and emulated many times.
 So far the cheapest and smallest system able to do a faithful emulation of the original arcade machine was the raspberry pi.
-But even the much cheaper ESP32 should be able to easily emulate a machine from the early 80's, shouldn't it?
+But even the much cheaper ESP32 should be able too easily emulate a machine from the early 80's, shouldn't it?

 Well, things are not that easy.
 The galaga arcade was driven by three Z80 CPUs, each running at 3Mhz.
 Additionally the arcade machine included two more CPUs for button and coin handling and for audio support.
 And finally the hardware itself had dedicated support for simple wavetable audio, tilemap graphics and up to 64 sprites.
-The video resultion was 224 by 288 pixels.
+The video resolution was 224 by 288 pixels.
 The ESP32 on the other hand comes with two cores running at 240MHz.
 But it lacks dedicated video hardware.
 Emulating the various CPUs as well as the handling of audio and graphics turned out to be challenging for the ESP32.

-Cheap TFT screens with a resolution of 320 by 240 pixels are avaialable in various sizes from 2.0 inch to 3.2 inch allowing for a very small and cheap *galagino* setup.
+Cheap TFT screens with a resolution of 320 by 240 pixels are available in various sizes from 2.0 inch to 3.2 inch allowing for a very small and cheap *galagino* setup.